11 September 2024

 Article Contents

 In Amazon PPC, the manual keyword targeting options allow the seller/advertiser to select which keyword to bid on (Read our guide on Automatic vs Manual Amazon Campaigns).
-This gives the advertiser tight control over what they want to spend their dollars.
+This gives the advertiser tight control over what they want to spend their dollars on.
 The final step after choosing the keywords would be to decide on the match type used for these keywords.
 There are 3 Amazon PPC match types and using all three correctly will allow you to achieve a high ad rank.

 The match type you select will allow you to tell the platform how “tightly” to bid on a keyword/ad combination to match a customer search query.
 The 3 main match types are Broad, Phrase, and Exact.
 There is also a secret 4th match type – Broad Modifiers.
 We will discuss all 4 types in detail below.